wellinthatcase/lively/README.md

 - The top-right gradient is hardly visible under bright lighting conditions in both the splash-screen & editor.
 - In the editor, the first line of the RTB word-wraps prematurely.
 - In the Markdown WebView2, the hidden scrollbar prevents scrollbar functionality.
+- In the Markdown WebView2, you must click the white box for style & html to appear.
+- In the Markdown WebView2, dots for ordered lists, among others, are invisible.

 # Other
 - If Lively is fully protected by copyright, how come it's open source?